 - Only wear as many pieces as your ear can comfortably support.

 - Space out dangly earrings so that they don't bunch up together.

-- When moving your head or hair around, always use caution, especially if the dangly earrings are close to your face.
+- Always use caution when moving your head or hair around, especially if the dangly earrings are close to your face.

 C. Limit yourself.
 If you must wear heavy earrings, try wearing them for only a short time.
 Try to limit the weight you place on your ear lobes by reserving heavy earrings for special occasions.
 If you plan to wear heavy earrings, make sure to take them off as soon as your event is over.